Differentially Private Learning with Adaptive Clipping: Experiments

 \subsection{Baseline client and server learning rates}

 \citet{reddi2020adaptive} provide optimized client and server learning rates for federated averaging with momentum that serve as a starting point for our experimental setup.
 For almost all hyperparameters (model configuration, evaluation metrics, client batch size, total rounds, etc.) we replicate their experiments, but with two changes.
 First, we increase the number of clients per round to 100 for all tasks.
-This reduces the variance in the updates to a level where we can reasonably assume that adding more clients is unlikely to change convergence properties \citep{DPLM}, giving us confidence that our results on the smaller datasets would still hold if it were possible scale up the number of clients as just discussed.
+This reduces the variance in the updates to a level where we can reasonably assume that adding more clients is unlikely to significantly change convergence properties \citep{DPLM}.
 Second, as shown in Algorithm \ref{Algo:ada} we use {\em unweighted} federated averaging, thus eliminating the need to set yet another difficult-to-fit hyperparameter: the expected total weight of clients in a round.
 Since these changes might require different settings, we reoptimize the client and server learning rates for our baseline with no clipping or noise.
-We ran a small grid of 25 configurations for each task jointly exploring client and server learning rates whose logarithm (base-10) differs from the values in Table 10 of \citet{reddi2020adaptive} by \{ -\textonehalf, -\textonequarter, 0, \textonequarter, \textonehalf \}.
-The optimal baseline client and server learning rates for our experimental setup are shown in Table~\ref{table:hparams}.
+We ran a small grid of 25 configurations for each task jointly exploring client and server learning rates whose logarithm (base-10) differs from the values in Table~10 of \citet{reddi2020adaptive} by \{ -\sfrac{1}{2}, -\sfrac{1}{4}, 0, \sfrac{1}{4}, \sfrac{1}{2} \}.
+The optimal baseline client and server learning rates for our experimental setup are shown in Table~\ref{table:datasets} (right).